awsdocs/amazon-rds-user-guide/doc_source/Appendix.PostgreSQL.CommonDBATasks.md

 ## Working with the pg\_repack extension<a name="Appendix.PostgreSQL.CommonDBATasks.pg_repack"></a>

 You can use the `pg_repack` extension to remove bloat from tables and indexes\.
-This extension is supported on Amazon RDS for PostgreSQL versions 9\.6\.3 and later\.
+This extension is supported on RDS for PostgreSQL versions 9\.6\.3 and higher\.
 For more information on the `pg_repack` extension, see the [GitHub project documentation](https://reorg.github.io/pg_repack/)\.

 **To use the pg\_repack extension**

-1. Install the `pg_repack` extension on your Amazon RDS for PostgreSQL DB instance by running the following command\.
+1. Install the `pg_repack` extension on your RDS for PostgreSQL DB instance by running the following command\.

    ```
    CREATE EXTENSION pg_repack;